gabriel2m/jaya-exchange/README.md

 To access real-time exchange rates we use the [Exchange Rates Api](https://exchangeratesapi.io/) and we support **all** currencies supported by then.

+The code is divided in model, view, control and service layers.

+The transactions resource is the main and only one available via api.
+For simplicity there's no endpoint to manipulate users, when creating a transaction the user is also created case not found.

+Thanks to database limitations the maximum digits limit used on the application numbers it's 13, any digits beyond are rounded using the [half to even rule](https://www.php.net/manual/en/function.round.php).

 ### API
 Our API counts with the following endpoints: